-Few tips for accountants to help them deal during the tough times and come out on top are:
+A few tips for accountants to help them deal with the tough times and come out on top are:

 - Don’t take stress, but rest – Working from home and adjusting to the new normal has been challenging for almost all of us.
 Accountants have been caught up in the middle with the rapidly changing government schemes and building continuity plans.
 The last few months have been pretty stressful for these experts as their duties ethically bound them to the clients.
 Accountants are mainly becoming over-stressed because there is all work and no play at all.
-Its high time accountants understand this and take their mental health seriously by altering their routine that includes 8 to 9 hours of proper sleep, mental exercises including meditation, and a right diet plan.
+It’s high time accountants understand this and take their mental health seriously by altering their routine which includes 8 to 9 hours of proper sleep, mental exercises including meditation, and the right diet plan.
 They also need to take a day off once a week and avoid overburdening themselves with the client’s expectations.

-- Communicate transparently – Amid the new normal, video conferencing has become the new way of communication, which is both a boon and a curse as it often creates misunderstanding between teams, which undoubtedly enhances the stress levels.
-Just because of communication gaps, a lot of rework needs to be done, and then it leads to failure in on-time delivery of tasks, which again adds to stress.
+- Communicate transparently – Amid the new normal, video conferencing has become the new way of communication, which is both a boon and a curse as it often creates misunderstandings between teams, which undoubtedly enhances stress levels.
+Just because of communication gaps, a lot of rework needs to be done, and then it leads to failure in the on-time delivery of tasks, which again adds to stress.
 Thus remote work culture is here to stay, so it is better if accounting firms and accountants set some communication guidelines.

-Thus, the accountant’s mental health has been put to the toll by the dynamic accounting industry as the accounting professionals are known to stand in the front line for the defense against the covid19 pandemic.
+Thus, the accountant’s mental health has been put to the toll by the dynamic accounting industry as accounting professionals are known to stand on the front line for the defence against the covid19 pandemic.
 Before all, it is essential for accountants to prioritize their mental health above everything else.